vintage254/malbrose-flutter-app/MANUAL_INSTALLATION.md

 Your computer needs some additional software to run Malbrose POS:

 1. **Install Visual C++ Package (64-bit)**:
+   - Open the "prerequisites" folder from the ZIP
-   - Double-click the file named `VC_redist.x64.exe` in the ZIP folder
+   - Double-click the file named `VC_redist.x64.exe`
    - Click "Yes" if asked for permission
    - Check the box to agree to the terms
    - Click "Install"